zavalab/ML/HydroGraphs/Readme.md

 ## General Framework

 While the code in this repository contains scripts for the state of Wisconsin, the overall framework can easily be applied to other geographical areas as long as the data is in the right format.
 As our data comes directly from the NHDPlusV2 and WBD datasets, this is easy to set up for other areas.
 The script `run_WI_graph_code.py` calls 5 other python files that incorporate this framework.
 In addition, it calls many predefined functions from the file `HydroGraph_functions.py`.
-These functions are a primary contribution of this work.
+These functions are among the contributions of this framework.

 The first file called is `build_base_dataframes.py`.
 This file is primarily data processing; the state of Wisconsin includes two different datasets from the NHDPlusV2 (HUC04 and HUC07), and we needed to first merge these two datasets together and then choose only the waterbodies/rivers/watersheds that are in the state of Wisconsin.
 For users who want to see an example of how to merge multiple HUC2 watersheds, this script may be helpful.